E3SM-Project/polaris/docs/developers_guide/command_line.md

 ## polaris suite

-The `polaris suite` command is used to set up a test suite.
+The `polaris suite` command is used to set up a suite.
 The command-line options are:

 ```none